 “Consider maintenance and property management fees and all those other things,” he says.

 “Once you are in pension phase your fund has to pay out a minimum amount as a pension and as you get older that steps up."

 For example, a 65 year old with an account based pension will need to receive a minimum pension of at least 5% of the account balance calculated at the beginning of each year.
 However, at age 75 that jumps to 6% and then again to 7% at 80.

 “So you need to take into account the fact that a property may not be able to generate enough rent to cover all the costs as well as fund the required minimum pension payments at some point in the future.
 Even where the property does generate enough rent, a property could still cause cash flow problems where the property becomes untenanted for a period," says Day.

-Evans warns of situations where people in their 50s and 60s use an LRBA, but if one of the members of the superannuation fund is injured, or they want to retire earlier than expected.
+Evans warns of situations where people, particularly in their 50s and 60s make use an LRBA, and then one of the members of the superannuation fund is injured, or need to retire earlier than expected.
 Not only can the initial plans be interrupted, but there may be pressure to sell the property to either meet repayments or to provide a pension or both.
 This forced selling may be at an inopportune time in terms of realisable value.

 There are also the general risks of investing in property that it’s important to be aware of – particularly when borrowing to invest.
 This includes risks such as interest rate volatility, potential decrease in market value of the property, and the possibility that it may be difficult to sell the property when you need to.